 Mirka Knaster has practiced in the Theravada tradition since her first retreat in India in 1981.
 An independent scholar and freelance writer and editor, she has written Living This Life Fully: Stories and Teachings of Munindra (Shambhala), a book about the meditation master who first taught Dipa Ma, Joseph Goldstein, and many of our western dharma leaders.
 He was a pivotal figure in the transmission of Dharma to the West and the resulting mindfulness movement.
 Mirka's last book, Discovering the Body's Wisdom (Bantam) invites readers to befriend their body and explore the benefits of Eastern and Western body-mind disciplines.

-MISHA MERRILL was ordained a Zen priest in 1988 by Les Kaye Roshi in the lineage of Shunryu Suzuki-Roshi of the San Francisco Zen Center.
-She received Dharma Transmission from him in 1998 and has been leading a meditation group in Redwood City since 1993.
+Misha Merrill is a Zen teacher in the lineage of Shunryu Suzuki, Roshi of the San Francisco Zen Center.
+She received Dharma Transmission from his disciple, Les Kaye, in 1998 and has been the guiding teacher of Zen Heart Sangha on the Peninsula since 1993.
 She also teaches young children at the Peninsula School of Menlo Park.
-She lives in the hills above Stanford with her husband and joyfully cultivates a large garden.
+She lives in the hills above Stanford with her husband and four-footed friends, and joyfully cultivates a large garden.